mercadopago/devsite-docs/guides/plugins/unofficial/nuvemshop.en.md

 ### Transparent Checkout

-It allows the **client to complete the purchase on your site**, without being redirected ----[mlb]---- and making it possible to receive payments with credit card, boleto, Pix and Checkout Pro ------------.
+It allows the **client to complete the purchase on your site**, without being redirected ----[mlb]----and making it possible to receive payments with credit card, boleto, Pix and Checkout Pro------------.

 ----[mlb]----
 > WARNING